garden-io/garden/docs/guides/deprecations.md

 ## Template Language

-<h3 id="optionalTemplateValueSyntax">The optional template value syntax (like <code>${var.foo}?</code>)</h3>
+<h3 id="optionalTemplateValueSyntax">Optional template expressions</h3>

-The optional template value syntax will be removed in Garden 0.14.
+The optional template expression syntax will be removed in Garden 0.14.
 Use explicit fallback values instead, e.g. `${var.foo || null}`.

-There were some issues with the syntax for optional template values in the template language.
+The optional template expression syntax can be used to mark a template expression as optional, meaning there will not be an error when looking up a variable inside the template expression fails.

+Using a question mark (`?`) following a template expression to mark it as optional led to surprising and/or undesired behaviour in some cases.

-For example, what do you expect the following template to evaluate to:
+In the following example, users would expect `var.fullUrl` to evaluate to `https://example.com/?param=xyz`.

 ```yaml
 # ...